nevrome/mobest/docs/estimation.md

 2 C2               1900000  1900                0.000131
 ```

 Note that these values here are just for demonstration and a result of a crossvalidation run with a very small sample size.
+Extremely large kernel sizes are plausible for extremely small sample density.

 ### HPC setup for large lengthscale parameter spaces